michael2012z/BitBible/markdown/JPS/files/1Chr.md

 10. And the anger of HaShem was kindled against Uzza, and He smote him, because he put forth his hand to the ark; and there he died before G-d.

-11. And David was displeased, because HaShem had broken forth upon Uzza; and that place was called Perez-uzzaThat is, The breach of Uzza. unto this day.
+11. And David was displeased, because HaShem had broken forth upon Uzza; and that place was called Perez-uzza

 12. And David was afraid of G-d that day, saying: 'How shall I bring the ark of G-d home to me?'